vitorasoliveira/vitorasoliveira/README.md

 - Hi, I’m Vitor Alex!
-- Software Engineering student at Estácio University
+- Computer Science student at UNISUL

 <!---
 vitorasoliveira/vitorasoliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.